-We all know how stressful the Christmas season can get when it comes to our finances so it can be difficult to think of things that you can do with your children that are not going to cost you a fortune.
-What people sometimes forget is that Christmas activities can in actual fact be very inexpensive if you use your imagination.
+We all know how stressful the Christmas season can get when it comes to our finances!
+So, it can be difficult to think of things that you can do with your children that are not going to cost you a fortune.
+What people sometimes forget is that Christmas activities can in actual fact be very inexpensive, if you use your imagination.
 Here are five ideas to get you started.
 This post contains affiliate links.
 For more information about what this means, please click here.

-you could do a search on the internet to find a local group that you could go with or if there are none in your area then why not start your own group and pick a charity to donate any money given to you.
-If you’re not feeling so adventurous to sing in public then why not print off some lyrics and get the music online so that you and your family can have a carolling session at home.
+You could do a quick search on the internet to find a local group that you could go along with.
+However, if there are none in your area, then why not start your own group and pick a charity to donate any money given to you.
+If you’re not feeling so adventurous to sing in public, then why not print off some lyrics and get the music online so that you and your family can have a caroling session at home.
 Children especially love to sing so you could have a fun afternoon together for the cost of some ink.

 2. Put on a show.